“In the beginning God created the heavens and the earth.”

 That conversation led to their next adventure and the creation of Fiesta Publishing in 1994.
 The two took on the daunting task of researching, visiting, and writing Discovering Tucson, a guidebook to Tucson, Arizona and the surrounding area.
 They self-published the book, when self-publishing was not popular.

-A few years later when neither of the business partners wanted to update the book for accuracy, relevancy and interest, the copyrights to Discovering Tucson and Tucson’s Mexican Restaurants were sold to UA Press.
+A few years later when neither of the business partners wanted to update the book for accuracy, relevancy and interest, the copyright to Discovering Tucson was sold to UA Press.
 The partnership dissolved.
 But Fiesta Publishing went on to produce three technical aircraft books and two cookbooks for a local non-profit agency.

 Sue donated Fiesta Publishing’s ISBN numbers to Primavera Foundation so the non-profit organization could write and publish two cookbooks as fundraisers.